 Goodreads is social media for book lovers.
 While you don’t actively sell your novels here, it’s the perfect place to connect with readers, share what you’re reading, and link your website or blog.

 13. Run Promoted Ads On Social Media

 Holiday weekends are big for readers.
 Think beach chair, hammock, or curling up in your favorite chair.
 The days leading up to these long weekends are the perfect time to remind readers of your book with targeted ads.
 Test the waters with a low price point of $5-$10 per day for a couple of days.
 Ads can be static images or short videos.
 Aim to entice, not sell.
 Ads should be about the benefit to the reader and what they’re going to love about your novel.

 14. Add Your Title To Your Local Library

 Libraries are setting record numbers with digital loans of ebooks and audiobooks.
-Smashwords distributes to Overdrive and Library Direct; however, individual libraries must order your book for their collection.
+Ingram Spark and Smashwords distribute to Overdrive and Library Direct; however, individual libraries must order your book for their collection.
 Make the price $0 for these channels, and then contact the main branch of your local library to have your title added.

 15. Participate In Book Fairs

 Book fairs pop up at conferences for all industries.
 If you have a non-fiction book that would fit a conference topic, ask to have yours included at the book sales table.
 Fiction titles are often welcome at local book fairs and writer’s conferences.

 Share your press release with local media, former schools, and professional organizations for inclusion in local coverage and newsletters.